 Use bold & out-speaking images that hold the users onto your stories.
 Furthermore, use headlines to hit the right chords.
 Directly to the point, no bushing around.

 Overall, make it a visual treat for your users.
-You don’t wanna upset them in when they’re running out of time.
+You don’t wanna upset them when they’re running out of time.

 #3 Create more videos